Antengene Provides an Update on Its Latest Developments

 - Provides an update on pipeline progress across breadth of Antengene's APAC and global rights assets

-SHANGHAI and HONG KONG, June 18, 2021 /PRNewswire/ -- Antengene Corporation Limited ("Antengene", SEHK: 6996.HK), a leading innovative biopharmaceutical company dedicated to discovering, developing and commercializing global first-in-class and/or best-in-class therapeutics in hematology and oncology, would like to providean update on the state of its business operations and other recent developments.
+SHANGHAI and HONG KONG, June 18, 2021 /PRNewswire/ -- Antengene Corporation Limited ("Antengene", SEHK: 6996.HK), a leading innovative biopharmaceutical company dedicated to discovering, developing and commercializing global first-in-class and/or best-in-class therapeutics in hematology and oncology, would like to provide an update on the state of its business operations and other recent developments.

 Significant progress has been made with respect to our pipeline and business operations since the company's IPO on November 20, 2020.
 During this period, Antengene continued to execute its dual-engine growth strategy leveraging both external partnerships and in-house discovery and have built a pipeline of thirteen assets, five with APAC rights and eight with global rights.
 Antengene has advanced the clinical trials of our six in-licensed assets in APAC and have continued to expand its pipeline through internal discovery efforts with the announcement of two additional novel targets into our pipeline.
 In addition, Antengene is reaching an inflection point in its transition from a clinical stage to a commercial stage company, and has further built out its commercial infrastructure in multiple APAC markets in preparation for the commercial launch of selinexor towards the end of 2021.